core-wg/oscore/draft-ietf-core-object-security.md

   * If the request was an Observe registration then follow the processing described in {{notifications}} and {{replay-notifications}}:

-    - initialize the Notification Number (if first received notification, with previous verifications passed), or
+    - initialize the Notification Number (if first successfully verified notification), or

     - overwrite the Notification Number (if the received Partial IV was greater than the Notification Number).